arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d04.md

 -  2
 - 16

-All Nature and all her forces are my allies.
-The motive power of the cosmic mechanism is seated in my heart.
-I am the incarnate Law.
-THE WORD OF POWER UTTERS ITSELF WITHIN THE SANCTUARY OF MY INNER LIFE.
+Today I die to all the delusions of the past.
+The New Image comes to life in my heart of hearts.
+I recollect my true place in the universal order.
+I WAKEN FROM DELUSION.

 ---